 - No movie from the Scary Movie-derived Shallow Parodies was unscathed.
 It all started with a pun with Scream, and there it goes...

-- Not only Scream became Pânico (Panic), but The Grudge became O Grito (The Scream).
+- Not only did Scream become Pânico (Panic), but The Grudge became O Grito (The Scream).

 - Seltzer and Friedberg's Disaster Movie was translated to Super Heróis: Liga da Injustiça ("Super Heroes: Injustice League"), so it could pass off as a sequel to Superhero Movie.
 Considering more superhero spoofs appear than ones for disaster films, it's actually more accurate than the original.

-- The success of Fright Night, which became A Hora do Espanto ("Fright Time") led to many similar titles: A Nightmare on Elm Street (1984) became A Hora do Pesadelo ("Nightmare Time"), The Dead Zone became A Hora da Zona Morta ("Dead Zone Time"), Re-Animator became A Hora dos Mortos Vivos ("Undead Time").
+- The success of Fright Night (1985), which became A Hora do Espanto ("Fright Time") led to many similar titles: A Nightmare on Elm Street (1984) became A Hora do Pesadelo ("Nightmare Time"), The Dead Zone became A Hora da Zona Morta ("Dead Zone Time"), Re-Animator became A Hora dos Mortos Vivos ("Undead Time"), Final Exam is A Hora das Sombras" (The Shadow Hour) and an alternate title for Critters is A Hora das Criaturas ("Critters Time" - the regular one is plain Criaturas'').

-- The subtitles for first two Austin Powers: International Man of Mystery became 000: Um Agente nada Discreto ("An not-very Discreet Agent") and The Spy Who Shagged Me became O Agente Bond Cama ("the agent good at bed", an Incredibly Lame Pun on James Bond).
+- The subtitles for first two Austin Powers: International Man Of Mystery became 000: Um Agente nada Discreto ("An not-very Discreet Agent") and The Spy Who Shagged Me became O Agente Bond Cama ("the agent good at bed", a pun on James Bond).

 - That the James Bond titles all add "007" (most of the times with "vs." or "and"), OK.
 Adaptation of words hard to translate (Thunderball became 007 vs. the Atomic Blackmail, Moonraker became 007 vs. the Deadly Rocket), also passes.
 But Octopussy became 007 vs. Octopussy when she isn't a villain, and Skyfall became 007 - Operation Skyfall when Skyfall is a location.
 Both titles were probably picked without the full movie to watch.

-- And to confuse things further, Stay Alive's Brazilian name is Jogo Mortal ("Deadly Game")
+- Saw is Jogos Mortais ("Deadly Games").
+To confuse things further, Stay Alive's Brazilian name is Jogo Mortal ("Deadly Game")

 - One of the genres that has this mostly are Westerns: Shane is "The Brutes Also Love", The Good, the Bad and the Ugly is "Three Men in a Conflict"... but one is mostly an improvement: The Wild Bunch had the badass translation Meu Ódio Será Tua Herança ("You Will Inherit My Hatred").